 What is road rage?

-Road rage occurs when a driver experiences extreme aggression or anger intending to create or cause physical harm.
+Road rage occurs when a driver experiences extreme aggression or anger, intending to create or cause verbal or physical harm.

 Road rage behaviors

 It is important to note that aggressive driving and road rage are not the same, although aggressive driving contributes to road rage.
-According to the National Highway Traffic Safety Administration (NHTSA), aggressive driving is when “an individual commits a combination of moving traffic offenses so as to endanger other persons or property.”
+According to the NHTSA, aggressive driving is when “an individual commits a combination of moving traffic offenses so as to endanger other persons or property.”

 Road rage takes things one step further into more violent and potentially dangerous territory.